 Headlines

-- Outcomes in primary school in Hull are comparable or better than England, although outcomes have deteriorated since the beginning of the pandemic for Hull and the region and for England.
-Outcomes at the end of secondary school are significantly lower in Hull compared to England and the region.
+- Outcomes in primary school (Key Stage 1 and 2) in Hull are reasonably comparable to England, although outcomes have deteriorated since the beginning of the pandemic for Hull and the region and for England.

 - There were large differences in the percentage of people aged 16+ years without qualifications or with qualifications at degree level or higher.
 Based on the 2021 Census, one-third or more residents in areas of North Carr, Orchard Park, St Andrew’s & Docklands, Newington & Gipsyville and Marfleet had no qualifications.